 Other online programme options are being considered, with more information coming in 2022, so please keep in touch with us as we want to do what we can to help you continue your studies.

 My tutor is holding "live'' Zoom classes and I was unable to attend.
 Will a recording of this class be available to me?

-Majority of our Zoom classes are being recorded.
+The majority of our Zoom classes are recorded.
 Please check-in and email your tutor on how to find the session you missed.

 Do we still have to submit hard copies of our assessments?

 Will marking and assessment concessions be more flexible?